 There are services that sell physician lists but I haven't found them to be very useful - especially for the cost.

-Here's some great economical resources for marketing medical billing business:
+The Medical Billing Business Books page has several some good economical resources for marketing medical billing business.

 Remember - You Offer a Valuable Service